base-org/web/apps/base-docs/docs/tools/oracles.md

 :::info

-To use Chainlink datafeeds, you may need [LINK](https://docs.chain.link/resources/link-token-contracts?parent=dataFeeds) token.
+To use Chainlink data feeds, you may need [LINK](https://docs.chain.link/resources/link-token-contracts?parent=dataFeeds) token.

 :::